Southampton-RSG-Training/git-novice/slides/index.md

 ### Challenge

-- Use the first 7 characters of a commit ID to get a summary of the changes to `climate_analysis.py` since the initial commit.
+- Get the ID of your first commit
+- Get a summary of the changes to `climate_analysis.py` since then

 ### Solution